|

-Here is the drawn out 7 +1 sides of this large irregular roof cap made for our client;
+Here is the drawn out 7 +1 sides of this large

-Jeff and Elizabeth Karpel in St. Louis, Missouri to go on their
+St. Louis, Missouri to go on their house turrets.

-smaller turret roof has a different pitch on each side, so he had
+has a different pitch on each side, so he had mailed us a full

-mailed us a full size diagram of the odd roof angles for this turret.
-I
+size diagram of the odd roof angles for this turret.
+I had to make these

-had to make these 3 templates for just this one roof cap.
-I did my best
+3 templates for just this one roof cap.
+I did my best to make the tails

-to make the tails in the right proportions given the different widths of
+in the right proportions given the different widths of each side.
+It

 I had to make some of these templates over several